alphagov/paas-developer-docs/docs/getting_started/limitations.md

 This functionality is currently disabled on the Government PaaS.
 We intend to make it available in future, following security testing.

+## 404s after push or restart

+After you use ``cf push`` or ``cf restart``, your app may briefly return incorrect 404 errors.
+Apart from the brief downtime, this may lead to problems if the 404 is cached, or visiting web crawling bots (as used by search engines) receive a 404.

+We are working on a fix to prevent this happening.

+In the meantime, we suggest that you use a [blue-green deployment process](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html), where you have two versions of an app, one that is 'live' and one that is undergoing an update or restart.
+There are plugins for the Cloud Foundry command line client to facilitate this process.
+We haven't evaluated the available plugins in enough detail to recommend one, but some tenants have successfully used [autopilot](https://github.com/contraband/autopilot).

 ## API access may have brief outages during beta

 During the beta period, there may be occasional brief periods where API access is unavailable during a platform update, causing commands sent from the command line client to fail.